Description

 'The compound annual growth rate (CAGR) is a useful measure of growth over multiple time periods.
 It can be thought of as the growth rate that gets you from the initial investment value to the ending investment value if you assume that the investment has been compounding over the time period.'

-• The compounded annual growth rate (CAGR) over 5 years of ProShares Online Retail ETF is -0.6%, which is lower, thus worse compared to the benchmark SPY (12.5%) in the same period.
+• Looking at the annual return (CAGR) of 0.9% in the last 5 years of ProShares Online Retail ETF, we see it is relatively lower, thus worse in comparison to the benchmark SPY (15.8%)

-• During the last 3 years, the annual return (CAGR) is -23.3%, which is lower, thus worse than the value of 9.7% from the benchmark.
+• During the last 3 years, the compounded annual growth rate (CAGR) is 11.8%, which is smaller, thus worse than the value of 14.3% from the benchmark.

 Volatility: